MasterCheapster/UpRead/readme.md

 <!-- @format -->

-Our Minor Project , a blogging application called Upread
+Our Minor Project, a blogging and discussion application called Upread..